Jubilee Stadium: St. George DRLFC

 The St. George DRLFC which commenced competing in Sydney's top level in the 1921 NSWRFL season, had an unsuccessful debut game at Jubilee Oval in 1936 when they were defeated by Newtown in an exhibition match as part of the Jubilee celebrations.
 The gate-takings from the match were donated to the St. George Hospital.
 Saints at this stage were still based at Arncliffe's Earl Park and it wasn't until 1950 that Saints returned home to Jubilee Stadium.

 The Dragons played their first official match at the ground on 22 April 1950 against the South Sydney Rabbitohs before 12,500 fans.
-The Dragons lost a rather exciting match 17–15 but defeat would become quite a rare sight for the Dragons over the coming decades while at Kogarah.
+The Dragons lost a match 17–15 but defeat is a rare sight for the Dragons in the following decades while at Kogarah.

 St. George were based at Kogarah during their world record breaking 11 successive premierships from 1956 to 1966.
 They set a record at Kogarah and were not beaten at home for an astonishing twelve years: originally beaten by the Balmain Tigers on 26 June 1954 at Kogarah which was just before the beginning of the streak.
 It wasn't until 31 July 1966, that they tasted defeat at Kogarah again, eventually losing 12–9 to the Western Suburbs Magpies.

 In 1950, the Dragons began a permanent association with the ground.
 Around this time was also when St. George legend Norm Provan joined the club and he said of Kogarah:

 The qualities of the club from Kogarah are not easy for me to put into words...
 Saints are special.
 I will certainly never forget my years at Kogarah, and at the club across the Princes Highway.
 At St.George I found qualities that enriched my life – friendship, unswerving loyalty, fair play and healthy ambition, the learning to win, and to lose.